jakob-schuster/matchbox-alpha/README.md

 ## Assignment with `:`

-Most languages offer a way of binding a name to a value, so that it can be used as shorthand.
+Most languages offer a way of assigning a name to a value, so that it can be used as shorthand.
 In matchbox, this is done with a colon `:`.
 Names can contain letters, numbers and underscores (though they cannot start with a number).

 **Example:** Print out the ID of each read to a file called `ids.txt`.
 ```python